DanRepik/api_foundry/readme.md

 @enduml
 ```

-## Using API-Maker Services
+## Using API-Foundry Services

-API-Maker provides a robust API that allows clients flexibility in selecting and modifying records.
-This section explores the API services offered by API-Maker.
+API-Foundry provides a robust API that allows clients flexibility in selecting and modifying records.
+This section explores the API services offered by API-Foundry.

 There are four sections that cover the available services:
 1. **Basic Operations**: CRUD operations on single records.